neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

   start=ICs
   end=Problem

 Next, we define the `[Problem]` block, which will describe all objects necessary for the physics solve.
 In order to replace MOOSE finite element calculations with OpenMC particle transport calculations, we are going to use the [OpenMCCellAverageProblem](https://cardinal.cels.anl.gov/source/problems/OpenMCCellAverageProblem.html) class.
 In this model, we specify the total fission power by which to normalize OpenMC's tally results.
 Next, we indicate which blocks in the `[Mesh]` should be considered for temperature feedback using the `temperature_blocks` parameter.
-Mesh tallies were used to estimate the heat source, as indicated by `tally_type`, where the same mesh can be translated to multiple locations in the OpenMC geometry, specifying a mesh file using `mesh_template`.
+Mesh tallies were used to estimate the heat source, as indicated by `tally_type`.

 !listing /tutorials/krusty/KRUSTY/openmc.i
   block=Problem